waletoyo1/Git-and-GitHub-Tutorial-for-Beginners/README.md

 # 4. Git Undoings (Checkout, Revert & Reset)
- <b>Checkout</b> - helps to navigate from one commit to another in a particular code branch.
+ Checkout - helps to navigate from one commit to another in a particular code branch.
 Use the following commands to checkout or navigate your commits or branch

     <p> <b>git checkout commitID</b>  (NB: commitID can be obtained when you check your commit history)</P>
    <P> <b>git checkout master</b> (to navigate to the master branch)</P>